truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommand Sharing.md

 ### Create a Custom SMB Share

-To create an SMB share with custom settings, select the *Custom Settings* tab and fill out the form, then click *SHARE*
+To create an SMB share with custom settings, select the *Custom Settings* tab and fill out the form, then click *SHARE*.

 ![TrueCommandSMBCustom](/images/TrueCommand/TrueCommandSMBCustom.png "Custom SMB Share")